EQUIPP® FAQ

 - Where does the data come from?

-- PQS has created a downloadable PDF that visually shows the process of how pharmacy data is transmitted and received, and reviews sample 6-month and year to date timelines.
+- PQS has created a downloadable PDF that visually shows the process of how pharmacy data is transmitted and received and reviews sample 6-month and year-to-date timelines.
 Click to download.

 - How can my pharmacy use this information?

-- The performance tracked in EQUIPP® is specific to how the payer views your performance, and aligns with the payer’s accountability to Medicare (Star Ratings) and other quality programs
+- The performance tracked in EQUIPP® is specific to how the payer views your performance and aligns with the payer’s accountability to Medicare (Star Ratings) and other quality programs

 - Information should be used to help formulate a strategy around patient engagement and quality improvement and track how the approach or strategy may be impacting scores.